srikanth-narayanan/CarND-Advanced-Lane-Lines/README.md

 Open CV image read function reads images in the RGB colour space as BGR numpy array.
 Open CV provides a function `cv2.findChessboardCorners()`, this function identifies the chessboard corners using the pin hole camera model.
 A `cv2.drawChessboardCorners()` provide a visual indetifier for all the corners detected by the camera.
 The given chessboard images contains a 9 x 6 matrix.

-The code for this step is contained in the first code cell of the juypter notebook located in 2,3,4,5 and 7
+The code lines are found in cells 2,3,4,5 and 7

 Object points that represent the (x, y, z) co-ordinates in the real world, with z axis contains 0 length. the image points contains the array of detected corners.